theladygen/odd-duck/README.md

 ## Odd Duck

 This a website that allows users to vote on new products that could be offered at Odd Duck!
+Photo images were set to appear so that users will not see duplicate photos back to back and results of views and votes will be displayed on a bar chart.

 ### Author: Genevieve DuPuy

+### Resources and Collaborations

+* This site was built using Chart.js, as well as Eric Meyer's CSS reset

 ### Log of Updates